RML 7-pounder mountain gun: Second Anglo-Afghan War

 An RML 7-pounder Mountain Gun appears to be present in a photograph by John Burke (photographer) from the Second Anglo-Afghan War (November 1878 – September 1880).
 The war began when Great Britain, fearful of what it saw as growing Russian influence in Afghanistan, invaded the country from British India.
 The first phase of the war ended in May 1879 with the Treaty of Gandamak, which permitted the Afghans to maintain internal sovereignty but forced them to cede control over their foreign policy to the British.
 Fighting resumed in September 1879, after an anti-British uprising in Kabul, and finally concluded in September 1880 with the decisive Battle of Kandahar.

 First Boer War 1880–1881

 Britain deployed 4 guns mounted on standard small mountain carriages during the war.

 War of the Golden Stool 1900

 The West African Frontier Force fielded a number of guns in the War of the Golden Stool, their use being fairly heavily referenced by Willcocks, Armitage and Montanaro in their books on the campaign.
-Bartlett also references the Central African Regiment having a battery of 7-pounder guns attached to A Company in 1898, with the Central African Regiment taking part in the war.
+Bartlett also references the Central Africa Regiment having a battery of 7-pounder guns attached to A Company in 1898, with the Central Africa Regiment taking part in the war.